ucb-ee106/106b-sp24site/_modules/week06.md

 ---
-title: Week 6 - Steering with Sinusoids and SLAM
+title: Week 6 - Steering with Sinusoids and Grasping
 days:
   - topic: Steering with Sinusoids
     date: 2023-02-20